Keysight/cyperf/cyperfcli/README.md

 ## CyPerf CLI Free Editon

-CyPerf CLI Free Edition is a command line tool which is designed to help with testing networks by generating different kind of network traffic with relative ease.
-This tool harnesses some of the key strengths of CyPerf but with much simpler deployment steps.
-Its also much simpler to use.
+CyPerf CLI Free Edition is an easy-to-use command line tool which is designed  for testing networks by generating different kind of network traffic to measure performance metrices like bandwidth, connection rate capacity etc. This tool harnesses some of the key strengths of the licensed product CyPerf.
+This Free Edition supports throughput up to 10 Gbps and connection rate up to 100K connections per second.

-CyPerf CLI Free Editon can be used to generate traffic to test the following performance metrices of a network:

-- Bandwidth capacity by running throughput tests with throughput up to 10 Gbps.

-- Connection establishment capacity by running connection rate tests with connection rates up to 100K connections per second.

-We can tune parameters like TCP payload size, TCP receive window size, content of traffic etc. with the help of this tool.

-CyPerf CLI Free Editon also provides statistics like bandwidth, connection rate, average connection establishment latency etc. which are essential for debugging certain network issues.
-For a deeper investigation, it can also provide some detailed statistics like ARP stats, packet level stats i.e packet rate, packet drop stats etc and TCP level stats.
+CyPerf CLI Free Edition also provides different types of statistics for a deeper insight into the network’s performance behaviour.